metapolator/metapolator/working-UI-demo.md

 **local menu**: none

 ## specimen + glyph editor panel
 Forget about any direct-manipulation (i.e. with the mouse) parameter editing, or about making selections on sub-glyph (e.g. stroke, point) level.
 What is performed in the specimen is (multiple) selections of glyphs, to individually adjust these (whole glyphs).
-There is no glyph management (e.g. Add or Delete glyph from master).
+There is no glyph management (e.g. Add or Delete glyph from master), i.e. forget about the bottom bar with buttons and glyph code editing.
+For the filter there is no guarantee of completeness, nor a popup menu;

 ### updating the specimen after a parameter change
 **common sense rule #1**: glyphs that are not visible, or have not been changed, do not need to be recalculated.